 Migraine Pain and Children

 When a migraine is about to hit or is already in full swing, migraineurs may not be able to attend to family chores such as cooking, cleaning, and shopping.
-Spouses have to pick up the slack, which often causes resentment.
-A recent survey found that 74% of sufferers have to cancel plans because of migraine pain and 68% say it disrupts their sex life.
+So their partners have to pick up the slack.
+That can put a strain on relationships.
+Many times, they need to cancel plans.
+And for many, the migraines disrupt their sex life.

-Migraine pain often occurs at predictable times, often before or during a woman’s menstrual cycle or when the weather changes.
-If yours are triggered by your period or the weather, plan ahead; make dinners in advance and microwave them, or use prepared dinners if you have a headache.
-Let your spouse know that you may need down time, so he may have to take on other family responsibilities, such as picking up the kids from school.
+Even if you can’t prevent your migraines (and there are medicines that can help you do that), you can try to plan for the times when they might happen.
+Migraine pain often starts at predictable times, like before or during a woman’s period or when the weather changes.
+If you know your triggers, plan ahead.
+Make dinners in advance so you can microwave them on the nights you won’t feel like cooking.
+Let your partner know that you may need down time in the next few days.
+That leaves time for them to plan to take on other family responsibilities, such as picking up the kids from school.

-Sex is also a sensitive subject for couples where one suffers migraine headaches.
+Sex can also be a tough subject for couples affected by migraines.
 Some migraineurs don't like to be touched when they are having an attack.
-Tell your spouse that "not tonight" doesn't mean "not ever."
+Tell your spouse ahead of time what helps and what doesn’t when you’re in the middle of a migraine.
+And let them know that "not tonight" doesn't mean "not ever."
 It's only temporary.
-Talking about this in advance can help prevent hurt feelings.